cenab/ishe/ishe-client/README.md

-# Ayshe Client
+# iShe Client

-The client application for Ayshe, a real-time conversation application with your AI companion.
+The client application for iShe, a real-time conversation application with your AI companion.

 ## Tech Stack